ggcarvalho/IN1076_Capstone/README.md

 Final project for IN1076 @ CIN - UFPE, 2020.1.

-This project aims at implementing a basic image processing tool without relying on built-in functions, found in several libraries.
+This project aims at implementing a basic image processing tool without relying on image processing methods found in several libraries.

 ## Requirements

 We use:

-- Open CV: read and write images.
+- Open CV: To read and write images.
 Installation:

         pip install opencv-python

-- argparse and sys: parse command line arguments.
+- argparse and sys: To parse command line arguments.
 Installation:

         pip install argparse